ijnek/soccer_visualization-docs/index.rst

 Soccer Visualization
 ====================

-This package is used to visualize ROS2 topics related to the `soccer_interfaces`_ package in RViz.
+This package is used to visualize ROS2 topics related to the `soccer_object_msgs`_ package in RViz.

 .. toctree::